Using our advice

 Individuals usually self-manage their insulin use at home, and should be offered the opportunity to continue to self-manage whilst in inpatient settings.
 This can help to empower individuals to manage their insulin as they normally would, including linking administration to mealtimes.

-The SPS series of articles about the self-administration of medicines includes practical support.
-The presentation at time 52:44 of the webinar explores the process for implementing inpatient self-management of insulin at an acute Trust.
+The SPS series of articles about the self-administration of medicines (SPS page) includes practical support.
+This 13-minute video explores the process for implementing inpatient self-management of insulin at an acute Trust.

 This 14-minute podcast discusses some of the challenges and considerations for insulin safety in health and justice and secure settings, including the self-management of insulin.